4 tornadoes hit Indiana around midnight; woman dies after tree falls on home

-Woman dies after tree falls on home during storms
+Woman dies after tree fell into home during storm

-(WISH) — The National Weather Service has confirmed at least three tornadoes hit northern Indiana early Tuesday morning, and included one that traveled through residential areas in Elkhart.
+(WISH) — The National Weather Service has confirmed at least four tornadoes hit northern Indiana late Monday night and early Tuesday morning, and included one that traveled through residential areas in Elkhart.

 • A weak tornado with peak gusts of 75 mph dropped about 12:09 a.m.
 Tuesday southwest of the rural Marshall County intersection of 19th Road and Birch Road.
 That’s about 2 miles northwest of Mentone.
 It traveled about three-quarters of a mile before lifting in a grove of trees.
 The twister uprooted or snapped trees in the area, the weather service office for northern Indiana reported.